safe-ride-AI/unsafe-passenger-detection/README.md

 -----
 ## License

+This project is licensed under the MIT License, see the LICENSE file for details.
-This project is developed for academic purposes under the **FAST-NUCES Final Year Project 2025–26**
+This project is also developed for academic purposes under the FAST-NUCES Final Year Project 2025–26.